 Today, organizations are increasingly investing in new cloud-based platforms, processes, and environments to exploit benefits such as scalability, flexibility, agility, and cost-efficiency.
 Concurrently, organizations also acknowledge that data management is the initial step to successful digital transformation.
-With professional Cloud-based Data Integration Services, you gain the ability to unite your data sources and drive important insights quickly.
+With a professional Cloud based Data Integration Service, you gain the ability to unite your data sources and drive important insights quickly.

 When you put these trends together, IT departments are employed to help the business become cloud-ready, to modernize analytics.
 Enterprises are modernizing or adopting new data warehouses and data lakes in the cloud environment.
 In one cloud data platform, you have a mutual solution for both historical and predictive analytics.